edicliuyang/DBiT-seq_FFPE/README.md

 <img src="https://github.com/edicliuyang/DBiT-seq_FFPE/blob/master/Example_Data/FFPE-2_BW.jpg" width="500">

-4. Run the matlab script and a postion.txt file will be generated, which contains only the useful pixels.
+4. Run the matlab script and a "postion.txt" file will be generated, which contains only the useful pixels.

 ## Data visualization

-The data visualization were completed with R language.
+The data visualization was completed with R language.
 The package used extensively the functions in Seurat V3.0 and ggplot2.

 Common data visualization scripts include:

 **1. Total_transcripts and Gene_count.R**

-<<<<<<< Updated upstream
 This R script generates the Filtered_matrix.tsv (expression matrix with useful pixels only), makes the count per pixel distribution plot (UMI.pdf and Gene.pdf) and the spatial heatmap of genes and UMIs(UMI_heatmap.pdf and Gene_heatmap.pdf).
 See below:
 See below: